 These are the projects supported within the Climate Transformation Fund so far.

-Klarna has contributed over 1 million USD to projects selected for the fund (previously called portfolio) in collaboration with Milkywire and WRLD foundation.
-In addition, the WRLD foundation (previously Milkywire foundation) has also received and allocated donations from Klarnas customers to projects in the fund.
+Klarna has contributed 2.7 million USD to projects selected for the fund (previously called portfolio) in collaboration with Milkywire and WRLD foundation.
+In addition, the WRLD foundation (previously Milkywire foundation) has also received and allocated donations from Klarna's customers to projects in the fund.

 Milkywire now opens up for contributions from other companies to the fund.
-Future contributions could go to the projects listed below, but it is not guaranteed and in part depends on how funding needs and availability develops.
+Future contributions could go to the projects listed below, but it is not guaranteed and, in part, depends on how funding needs and availability develops.
 Milkywire will also continue to search for high-impact opportunities within the different areas to evolve the initiative.
-By mid 2022 a batch of new projects will be supported in addition to those already listed.

 Read about the selection process and framework here.